Safari browser has a handy feature known as Reading List. With Reading List, you can save webpages to read offline later on.

 How to delete Safari Offline Reading List Cache on iPhone (iOS 15/14)

-- Open the Settings app on your iPhone
+- Open Settings on your iPhone.

-- Tap on General.
+- Tap General.

-- Now, Tap on iPhone Storage.
+- Now, tap iPhone Storage.

-- Find and tap on Safari.
+- Find and tap Safari.

-You can still find them in Safari → tap on Book icon from the bottom bar.
-Now, tap on glasses icon.
-Here you may swipe right to left and tap on ‘Save Offline.’
-If you want to delete the list item, tap on delete.
-Note that you will not see ‘Save Offline’ above if ‘Automatically Save Offline’ is enabled under Settings app → Safari.
+You can still find them in Safari → tap the Book icon on the bottom bar.
+Now, tap the glasses icon.
+Here you can swipe right and tap Save Offline.
+If you want to delete the list item, tap delete.
+Note that you won’t see Save Offline above if Automatically Save Offline is enabled under Settings → Safari.

-Since Reading List is synced across iOS and macOS devices, these entries will also be deleted from your iPhone, iPad, and Mac, if they have the same Apple ID, and Safari sync is enabled in iCloud.
+Since Reading List is synced across iOS and macOS devices, these entries will also be deleted from your iPhone, iPad, and Mac (if they have the same Apple ID and Safari sync is enabled in iCloud).